-- Output 1: Implement a differentiated approach to municipal financing, planning and support. - ✓ Output 2: Improving access to basic services. - ✓ Output 3: Implementation of the Community Works Programme. - ✓ Output4: Actions supporting of the Human Settlement Outcome. - ✓ Output 5: Deepen democracy through a refined Ward Committee Model; and - ✓ Output 6: Administrative and FinancialCapability
+- ✓ Output 1: Implement a differentiated approach to municipal financing, planning and support. - ✓ Output 2: Improving access to basic services. - ✓ Output 3: Implementation of the Community Works Programme. - ✓ Output4: Actions supporting of the Human Settlement Outcome. - ✓ Output 5: Deepen democracy through a refined Ward Committee Model; and - ✓ Output 6: Administrative and FinancialCapability

-In addition, the IDP also considers the emerging national and provincial long-term strategic plans as encapsulated in the National Development Plan and the Provincial Growth and Development Strategy.
-Given its strategic location in the northern part of KwaZulu-Natal, Mkhambathini Municipality will make a significant contribution towards the implantation and attainment of the strategic objectives of each of these strategic plans.
+In addition, the IDP also considers the emerging national and provincial long-term strategic plans as encapsulated in the Draft National Development Plan and the Draft Provincial Growth and Development Strategy.
+Given its strategic location in the northern part of KwaZulu-Natal, Mkhambathini Municipality will make a significant contribution towards the implantation and attainment of the strategic

+Objectives of each of these strategic plans.
 Again, it is critically important to ensure that the IDP aligns with these documents once they are completed.

-The approach adopted in the preparation of this round of IDP process 2019/20 was strongly guided by the guidelines prepared by the Department of Co-operative Governance and Traditional Affairs (COGTA) as set out in the 4th Generation guide packs.
+The approach adopted in the preparation of this round of IDP process 2016/17 was strongly guided by the guidelines prepared by the Department of Co-operative Governance and Traditional Affairs (COGTA) as set out in the 4th Generation guide packs.
 The guide packs advocate a process that is integrative, sustainable, issue driven, people centred, practical and action oriented.

-1.7.2 PUBLIC PARTICIPATION
+1.7.2 PUBLICPARTICIPATION

 The IDP preparation process involved extensive stakeholder and public participation as required in terms of the MSA (Act No. 32 of 2000).
 At least three IDP Representative Forum meetings were held, each coinciding with a distinct phase in the process.
 In addition, several meetings were held at ward level to establish community development needs and consult communities on the general affairs of the municipality.
 The comments raised during the Budget/IDP Roadshows also provided valuable input into the process.
-Moving forward we need to take cognizance of the Covid-19 regulations and utilize the social media platforms and virtual meeting to enhance public participation in the IDP prcosses.
+Moving forward, the review of the IDP will also follow the same process.

-The following entails a schedule of the key activities that have undertaken towards reviewing the IDP: -
+The following entails a schedule of the key activities that will be undertaken towards reviewing the IDP: -

-- ✓ Strategic review of the MLM IDP (2019/20) in line with the comments from the MEC: COGTA. - ✓ Strategic review of outdated sector plans. - ✓ Improved alignment between the IDP/Budget and PMS. - ✓ Strategic review of the MLM SDF (2019/20) in line with the comments from the MEC: COGTA. - ✓ Review of the three-year financial plan. - ✓ Development of the SDBIP. - ✓ Preparation of the IDP in line with the Covid-19 priorties and regulations.
+- ✓ Strategic review of the MLM IDP (2019/20) in line with the comments from the MEC: COGTA. - ✓ Strategic review of outdated sector plans. - ✓ Improved alignment between the IDP/Budget and PMS. - ✓ Strategic review of the MLM SDF (2019/20) in line with the comments from the MEC: COGTA. - ✓ Review of the three-year financial plan. - ✓ Development of the SDBIP. - ✓ Preparation of the IDP.

-1.7.3 PROCESS FOR PUBLIC PARTICIPATION
+1.7.3 PROCESS FOR PUBLIC PARTICIPATION PROCESS FOR PUBLIC PARTICIPATION

-The IDP preparation process involved extensive stakeholder and public participation as required in terms of the MSA but due the Covid-19 Panademic the Municipality had to utilize an alternative approach for the planned public consultation in accordance with the Covid Regulations and measure that had to be prioritized the municipality utilized social media platforms and radio stations.
+The IDP preparation process involved extensive stakeholder and public participation as required in terms of the MSA.
 At least four IDP Representative Forum meetings were held, each coinciding with a distinct phase in the process.
 In addition, several meetings were held at ward level to establish community development needs and consult communities on municipal business generally.
 Budget/IDP Road shows also provided valuable input into the process.
 The review of the IDP over the next four years will also follow the same process.
 The following public engagement meetings were held.